OUR STARTING LINE-UP

 Selling Agents (also known as the buyer’s Agent) deal with the home buyer.
 Although their fee (usually 2.4-3%) is paid out of the seller’s commission, the selling agent represents the buyer.

 Why should I use Triangle Home Team Realty?

 TO BE REPRESENTED!
 A real estate agent is not just a sales person.
-They act on your behalf, providing you with advice.
-Whether buying or selling, the agent uses their knowledge and experience to provide you with the guidance you need.
+Your realtor should act on your behalf, providing you with support and advice.
+Whether buying or selling, agents use their knowledge and experience to provide you with the guidance you need.

 What is the difference between Due Diligence and Ernest Money?

 There are usually two checks a buyer will submit when presenting an offer to purchase real property.

 - Due Diligence- This is an amount the buyer pays for the opportunity to purchase.
 This is a negotiated sum and time period and is made payable to the seller no later than the next business day after all parties have signed.
 The Due Diligence period offers the buyer the opportunity to complete all inspections and appraisals and negotiate repairs needed.
 The buyer can terminate the contract at any time for any reason prior to the Due Diligence deadline.
 However, this amount is nonrefundable, even if the transaction does not close.

 - Ernest Money- Although Ernest Money is deposited into a trust account, usually after all parties have signed, it does not become relevant until the end of the Due Diligence period.
 If the buyer terminates before the Due Diligence deadline the Ernest Money is completely refundable.
 If the buyer can not follow through with the purchase and does not terminate before the Due Diligence deadline, the buyer would forfeit the Ernest Money deposited.